NielMc/msp-1/README.md

 ![screenshot](documentation/gallery.webp)

 ## Frequently Asked Questions
 The FAQ Page is where the user can find the answers to the most common questions.
-There is also a video iframe in this section which has great relatable content.
+The questions and answers are set in a [Bootstrap Accordion](https://getbootstrap.com/docs/5.0/components/accordion/) There is also a video iframe in this section which has great relatable content.
 Video from [Liz Kidder Studios On Youtube](https://www.youtube.com/@lizkidderstudio)
 ![screenshot](documentation/faq.webp)

 # Future Features